 Hedges loves putting in the hours to fine-tune his game, whether it's working on his footwork on throwing down to second base or learning the intricacies of pitch selection.
 Hedges lives and breathes baseball.

-Austin spent six years honing his defense with highly regarded JSerra coach Brett Kay, a former catcher at Cal State Fullerton and in the Mets system.
+Austin spent six years honing his defense with highly regarded JSerra coach Brett Kay, a former catcher at Cal State-Fullerton and in the Mets system.

-And, near the end of the 2013 season, Hedges said that he still enjoys the game as much as he ever has.
+Near the end of the 2013 season, Hedges said that he still enjoys the game as much as he ever has.